-- A complete application includes the application form, signed by the applicant and advisor, with the descriptive essay (see Application) and advisor’s letter of recommendation attached.
+- A complete application includes the application form, signed by the applicant and advisor, with the descriptive essay (see Application) and advisor’s letter of recommendation uploaded to eGrant portal.

 - Deadline for submission is April 1.

-- Selection will be made by the Faculty Development Committee.
+- Selection will be made by the Office of Faculty Development.

 - Selection will be based on a) excellence of academic record and qualifications relevant to the specific project, such as courses taken and aptitude for research; b) quality of application statements; and c) recommendation of faculty advisor.

 - Awards will be announced by April 22.